aws-samples/flux-eks-gitops-config/README.md

 This repository defines a baseline cluster configuration and customizes it for a `test` and `production` clusters leveraging [Kustomize overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays).
 Aside of the cluster add-ons and configuration, it also installs [podinfo](https://github.com/stefanprodan/podinfo) as sample application.

 This sample uses a repository per team structure to centrally manage multiple Kubernetes clusters belonging to different environments while enabling soft-multitenancy, giving autonomy to the tenants to define what gets deployed on their namespaces.
 In this structure, this repository is owned by a central plaftform team that configures the cluster add-ons and on-boards tenants creating dedicated namespaces for them and creating the *GitRepository* object pointing to the tenant repository where *Kustomization* and Deployment manifests (or *HelmRelease* CRDs) are defined.

+Both `test` and `production` clusters are configured to enable multi-tenancy lockdown to restrict tenants permissions to create resources.
 Flux impersonates a *ServiceAccount* on the tenant namespace to sync Kubernetes manifests from the repository.
-By default, this ServiceAccount has a RoleBinding in the namespace to `cluster-admin` *ClusterRole*.
-You may want to further constraint the ServiceAccount permissions to limit the resources a tenant can create.
+When on-boarding a tenant, a namespace is created, and a `ServiceAccount` within it for Flux to impersonate.
+This ServiceAccount has a RoleBinding in the namespace to `cluster-admin` *ClusterRole* giving flux permissions to manage namespaced resources.
+You can also further constraint the ServiceAccount permissions to limit the resources a tenant can create.
 You can find more information on the [Controller permissions](https://fluxcd.io/docs/security/#controller-permissions) documentation.
-You may also consider locking down Flux to deny cross-namespace access to Flux custom resources and configuring a default service account for *Kustomizations* and *HelmReleases*.
 You'll find more information about multi-tenancy lockdown [here](https://fluxcd.io/docs/installation/#multi-tenancy-lockdown).

-You can read more about ways to structure GitOps repositories on the Flux documentation [here](https://fluxcd.io/docs/guides/repository-structure/#repo-per-team).
+There are multiple ways structure GitOps repositories.
+You can find more information on the Flux documentation [here](https://fluxcd.io/docs/guides/repository-structure/#repo-per-team).

-You can use this sample repository to experiment with the predefined cluster configuration and use it as a baseline to adjust it to your own needs.
+This sample repository is meant to experiment with the predefined cluster configuration and you can use it as a baseline to adjust it to your own needs.

 This sample installs the following Kubernetes add-ons: